Home

 Dr. Elizabeth Morton is a planning educator and consultant, based in Washington, DC.

 For over 15 years she has taught seminars and studios on topics related to urban design, sustainability, historic preservation, creative placemaking, and Washington, DC, along with client-based studios.
-She currently teaches in the Sustainable Urban Planning graduate program at George Washington University.
+This website is a repository of projects that were initiated while she was an Associate Professor of Practice in the Urban Affairs and Planning Program at Virginia Tech (National Capital Region).

 She has served as a review panelist for DESIGNArlington and the US EPA National Award for Smart Growth Excellence and has previously been appointed to the Oakland (CA) Strategic Plan Task Force, the California Governor’s Preservation Task Force Incentives Committee, the Oakland Percent for Art Advisory Committee, and the Somerville (MA) Arts Council.